DirectStandards/DirectStandards.github.io/timplus.md

 ## Where To Start

 At the time of writing, the reference implementation is fully contained within a monolithic Spring Boot application.
-The application contains both the core XMPP server that implements the TIM+ specification as well as configuration web application that include
+The application contains both the core XMPP server that implements the TIM+ specification as well as a configuration web application that includes
 * Creating TIM+ domains
 * Managing certificate and trust stores
 * Creating and managing users